 Best Medical Assistant Schools in Washington

 If you want to start a healthcare career without spending years in school, becoming a medical assistant is one of the fastest ways to get there.
-In Washington, accredited programs can have you job-ready in about a year or less.
+In Washington, accredited programs can have you practical in about a year or less.
 The key is choosing the right school with the right credentials.

 Here’s what you need to know before you enroll.

-Understanding the Role of a Medical Assistant
+Understanding the role of a Medical assistant

 In Washington, medical assistants work in clinics, doctors’ offices, outpatient centers, and hospitals.
 They handle both clinical duties-like taking vital signs and collecting lab samples-and administrative work such as scheduling appointments.